Research

 AI Employee Monitoring: The Line Between Measurement and Surveillance That Determines Whether Your AI Program Succeeds or Fails

 Every AI deployment creates a measurement problem.
 The CEO wants to know: Is anyone using this?
 Is it working?
 Are there departments that need intervention?
-The

 March 2026